 You’ll have to look at the complete VPN server list on NordVPN’s website (linked below) to get an idea of which servers support P2P and which do not.

-With that said, NordVPN offers too much advanced security features to get held back by not having all VPN servers support P2P transfers.
+With that said, NordVPN offers too many advanced security features to get held back by not having all VPN servers support P2P transfers.

 The company ensures its coverage area is as wide as possible.
 It also comes with an automatic kill-switch feature, an absolute must if you want to guarantee that you will not leak data in the case of a dropped VPN or internet connection.